ONUG Cloud Native Security Working Group Blog Series #2

-Those of us in the role of having to keep modern applications simultaneously available, scalable, and secure – often referred to as DevSecOps practitioners – quickly develop the understanding that collecting operational data is foundational to our success.
+One key understanding that those of us in the position of having to keep modern applications simultaneously available, scalable, and secure – often referred to as DevSecOps practitioners – quickly develop is that leveraging operational data is foundational to our success.
 In fact, this principle is increasingly essential in light of emerging trends around modern applications.
-In this first article on the theme of the role of data in a DevSecOps practice, we start by pointing out some of the most noteworthy changes in the area of modern application development, making the case for why data telemetry is crucial.
-Later articles will follow up with recommendations for best practices on the collection, curation, and analysis of the data.
+Therefore, we begin this article series focused on the DevSecOps practice by highlighting some of the most noteworthy changes in the area of modern application development, illustrating why data telemetry is crucial.
+Later articles in this series will follow up with recommendations for best practices on the collection, curation, and analysis of the data.

 A good starting point is to consider how applications are constructed and deployed, and how that has evolved over the last decade.
 Application architectures were for over two decades expressed in monolithic or 3-tier stacks; however, application architecture is now a composition of multiple building block containers and services.
 Meanwhile, application deployments are increasingly manifested in a diverse set of environments: privately managed data centers, dispersed over public cloud, edge, CDN, and even client footprints.
 Application infrastructures have transitioned from physical network appliances to abstracted services like databases and identity management, to application development platforms running on compute servers in public or private clouds; indeed, infrastructure today abstracts all layers below the core application business logic, including transport, database, and identity.
 Application development was once performed by a centralized, in-house team of specialists; application development today highly leverages open source code and outsourced functionality-as-a-service, and even in-house development is often distributed across the enterprise.